-The children will be taught by a certified Braille transcriber who has experience working with a totally blind student, and they will have access to blind adults to serve as mentors and to help facilitate the program.
+The children will be taught by a certified Braille transcriber with 13 years of experience.
+They will have access to blind adults that serve as mentors and facilitators of our program.

-Our goal is to enable the children to live the life they want through the upbeat and positive attitudes, skills, and experiences provided by the BELL Academy.
+Our goal is to enable the children to live the lives they want through upbeat and positive attitudes, skills, and experiences provided by the BELL Academy.

-You can complete the 2017 BELL Academy application form at https://nfb.org/bell-student-application-form.
+If you would like to review and/or complete an application for the BELL Academy, please visit https://nfb.org/bell-student-application-form.
 You can also read the affiliate-specific Frequently Asked Questions brochure for New Jersey at https://nfb.org/bell-academy-faqs-affiliate/nj.
 For more information, please contact Mary Jo Partyka, our state BELL coordinator, at email@example.com or by phone at 609-888-5459.